skyzh/mini-lsm/mini-lsm-book/src/week2-04-leveled.md

 L5: 1.9GB/2GB = 0.95
 ```

-L3 and L4 needs to be compacted, while L5 does not.
+L3 and L4 needs to be compacted with their lower level respectively, while L5 does not.
 And L3 has a larger ratio, and therefore we will produce a compaction task of L3 and L4.
+After the compaction is done, it is likely that we will schedule compactions of L4 and L5.

 ### Task 1.4: Select SST to Compact